denten-books/plain-text/main.md

 "digital" documents.
 In the languge of the document--object model, the literary-theoretical concept of "form" can mean both "class" and "instance" (object-oriented programming) or "set" and "object" (set theory), or "type" and "term" (type theory).
-Although few software engineers would aknowledge the debt, the Hegelian "concrete universal" has been encoded into the structure of electronic documents.
-Some of the earliest computer-aided text editors modeled documents in this way, separating the layers of physical, formatting, and content structure.
-Describing *EDIT*, one of the earliest editors designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968, Arthur Kaiman
+Although literature in computer science rarely aknowledges the Hegelian debt, computer-aided text editors internalized a model of document structure that separates layers of physical, formatting, and content structure.
+FOOBAR Describing *EDIT*, one of the first editors designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968, Arthur Kaiman
 writes: "The publication editor is divided into three related sections, the document layout facility, the editing facility, and the printing facility [@kaiman_computer-aided_1968, 66]."
 The "layout," in Kaiman's vocabulary, contains such things as justification, indentation, and spacing.
 These "primitive requests" can be combined to describe more complex "structures of the printed text."